 Blade Size and Dimensions

-Many of the blades our team has listed above have different size options, but they are compatible even with the best budget table saw we reviewed.
+Many of the blades I have listed above have different size options, but they are compatible even with the best budget table saw we reviewed.
 Size matters in table saw blades, but this is not a case where bigger is better.
-In fact, our experts say a smaller blade can spin at a faster RPM and deliver smoother cuts and finishes.
+In fact, I’ll say that a smaller blade can spin at a faster RPM and deliver smoother cuts and finishes.

 A larger blade, such as one that measures 12 inches, will also be more likely to wobble.
 Unfortunately, a larger table saw blade will also provide less precision, but it does have a larger cut capacity that will allow you to cut through bigger and thicker material in less time.